 The Thames Path is not the most efficient way of getting from A to B in London following the twists and turns of the river, but it’s mostly traffic-free which is great when you have energetic kids eagerly scooting at full speed.
 The riverside path is our “highway” whether cycling, walking or scooting in Central London.

 While the Southbank from the area around London Eye and Sea Life towards London Bridge is full of exciting attractions, it’s usually very busy.
 If you go past London Bridge eastwards on the other hand it’s usually a lot quieter with more space for the kids when they go scooting.

 The 4 miles stretch to Surrey Docks Farm is a nice route for families, with the option to continue further to Greenwich where you’ll find attractions such as the Maritime Museum and Cutty Sark.
 The route from London Bridge to the farm will take around 1-2 hours with kids depending on your scooting speed.
 The Ship and Whale close to the farm has some delicious lunch options.

 A favourite route of ours is the canalside public path from Little Venice to Camden Lock which is well shielded from London’s traffic.
 If you’re not local to the area, this is a great way to explore a new side of London and to enjoy the relaxing scene of narrowboats floating slowly down the canal.

-There’s no fence along the canal-edge, so be careful not to get a wet encounter with the muddy canal!
+There’s no fence along the canal edge, so be careful not to get a wet encounter with the muddy canal!
 So not the best place to start out for a toddler testing out the scooter!
-On your way, you’ll pass London Zoo where you might see monkeys jumping around in the treetops before arriving at Camden Lock where you’ll have colourful markets to explore.
+On your way, you’ll pass London Zoo where you might see monkeys jumping around in the treetops before arriving at Camden Lock where you’ll have all the colourful markets to explore.